Best Mindbody alternative for pilates studios in 2026

 Shape: Venture-backed (Industry Ventures led a $13M round in 2022, with TenOneTen, Keshif, Social Leverage, and Crescent Ridge Partners participating; later $5M strategic round led by Social Leverage and Ankona Capital).
 Polish-and-experience focus.
 AI-powered studio performance software on the more recent product roadmap.

 Weaknesses: Smaller installed base than Mindbody, Momence, or Mariana Tek.
 Premium pricing.
-The structural commitment to month-to-month is less clear than on the operator-friendly half of the market.
+The add-on modules push the all-in cost well above the base subscription.

 Right for: Studios where brand presentation is a primary sales lever.
 Studios willing to pay premium pricing for design polish.